Generic Name and Formulations:

 Concomitant with other biologics, IV cyclophosphamide: not recommended.
 Immunizations (may get suboptimal response); avoid live vaccines for 30 days prior to and during treatment.

-Nausea, diarrhea, pyrexia, nasopharyngitis, bronchitis, insomnia, pain in extremity, depression, migraine, pharyngitis; serious infections (may be fatal), PML, malignancies, infusion and/or hypersensitivity reactions.
+Nausea, diarrhea, pyrexia, nasopharyngitis, bronchitis, insomnia, pain in extremity, depression, migraine, pharyngitis, inj site reactions (SC form); serious infections (may be fatal), PML, malignancies, infusion and/or hypersensitivity reactions.